tristanpoland/blog/public/blogs/horizon-game-server-pt2.md

 ### Channel Architecture Implementation

 Every object that can replicate data from the server to clients has a "channel" - essentially a multicast room which we can dynamically add and remove players from.
-Thinkk of this like a mailing list in an Email client, or a goup DM on any popular messaging platform.
+Think of this like a mailing list in an Email client, or a group DM on any popular messaging platform.
 This allows us to send a message once to as many players as we want, but have only to those who need to see it in each group:

 *** THIS IS A CONCEPT TO GIVE A GENERAL IDEA*** This code has not yet been written fully